googlefonts/chws_tool/README.md

 Here is the check list and tips:

-* If glyphs collide when the feature is on but look fine without the feature, it is a failure to investigate.
+* Find where glyphs are too tight or collide when the feature is on but look fine without the feature.
   - Quotation marks can collide most often, especially in vertical flow but sometimes in horizontal flow too.
   - "Open+Open" and "Close+Close" are more likely to collide than other pairs.
+  - Select glyphs to check how much inks overflow the glyph metrics.
 * Test both horizontal and vertical flows by flipping the "Vertical" checkbox.
-  They may show different failures.

 Other controls in the test are not mandatory, but they may be useful in following cases.